libp2p/specs/http/peer-id-auth.md

 * Implementations MUST only authenticate over a secured connection (i.e. TLS).
 * Implementations SHOULD limit the maximum length of any variable length field.
+   * The suggested Maximum length of the Authentication related header should is 2048 bytes.

 ## Security Considerations